When should you redesign your logo?

 WHY DO LOGOS CHANGE?

+Many factors drive advertising or logo trends.
 From the early 1800s to the 1940s, most logos were elegant hand illustrations and lettering.

-During this period, a logo for an electric company was not much more than the company name with a lightning bolt.
-Some companies have retained part of their original design in their present-day logo.
+During this period, an electric company’s logo was little more than the company name with a lightning bolt.

 ENTER AVANT-GARDE DESIGN